andrasq/node-qprintf/Readme.md

 - [printf](https://npmjs.org/package/printf) is a complete printf with extensions, but slow
 - [sprintf-js](https://npmjs.org/package/sprintf-js) is a complete printf with extensions, and ok fast.
 Easy to speed up another 30%.

+## Todo

+- should be possible to specify both field width and element count to `%A`